 The material has been used for many years in the production of implants that are successful in clinical use.
 The alloy material forms a crystalline structure that is able to transition from one shape to another.
 A change in temperature and/or a load trigger this change.
-Above its transition temperature, the superelastic nitinol is able to resist a low degree of deformation when a load is applied.
-As soon as the load is removed, it reverts to its original shape.
 Below its transition temperature, nitinol has a shape memory property.
-After being deformed, it remains in this shape until it is heated above the transition temperature, which causes it to revert to its original shape.
+After being deformed, it remains in this shape until it is heated above the transition temperature (approx. 40°C-60°C), which causes it to revert to its original shape.
+This normally happens at temperatures that are found in the cleaning and disinfecting equipment during sterilization.
+Slight shape memory effects can also occur even as a result of contact with warm or hot water.